 Mondo, or mondopoint sizes are a universal measuring system for ski boots, originally intended to ease confusion.
-Very simply, it’s the length of your foot in centimeters.
-With your mondo size in hand, picking a boot should be child’s play - but there’s a couple of things to bear in mind.
+Very simply, it’s the length of your foot in centimetres.
+With your mondo size in hand, picking a boot should be child’s play - but there are still couple of factors to bear in mind.

-Firstly, your skill level will dictate just how tight you want your boots - bigger and looser for annual holidays at a resort, through to very snug for high-performance experts where fine control is all-important.
+Firstly, your skill level will dictate just how tight you want your boots - bigger and looser if you’re planning on annual ski holidays at your favourite resort, through to a tighter fit for advanced skiers who prioritise control.
 The latter is much more likely to be less comfortable for long periods thanks to pressure points and hotspots, so there’s a balance to be struck here.

 Alpine ski boots are usually your starting point if you’ve learned to ski on a piste.
 They’re essentially stiff outer shells with comfortable liners, designed for optimum control and performance when skiing downhill.
-There’s a fixed spine at the back of the boot, which puts you neatly into a skiing position, but the stiffness and posture isn’t ideal for walking or skinning.
+They’ve got a fixed spine at the back of the boot, which encourages optimal skiing position – although this stiffness means they can quickly become uncomfortable when you’re walking.

 Alpine ski boots can be divided into five main categories:

 Race ski boots take the piste boot one step further, discarding comfort and warmth in favour of stiffness and control.
-This often makes them very techni-cool, but also uncomfortable to wear all day, being both tight-fitting and downright cold.
+These boots are likely to be packed full of technical features, but are uncomfortable to wear for prolonged periods, simply because they’re incredibly tight-fitting and offer minimal resistance to the cold.

 Freestyle ski boots are built for jumps and rails, so can not only take a beating, but have a fair amount of flex in them to soak up the impacts.

-Freeride ski boots set out to tackle all kinds of mixed terrain, so have some ‘give’ to deal with sudden changes in snow conditions, but a stiff lateral flex to keep control levels up.
-Weight here can be an issue, especially if boot packing or skinning, so freeride boots tend to be on the lighter side too.
+Freeride ski boots set out to tackle all kinds of mixed terrain, so they typically have more give, in order to allow them to deal with sudden changes in snow conditions.
+That said, they’ll often have a stiffer lateral flex to provide the extra control freeriders need.

 Ski touring boots

-Touring boots take that ‘all mountain’ concept one step further, building in a switch or lock that lets you choose ski mode (stiff, ankle cuff locked), or touring, where the cuff of the boot can move, allowing much easier movement, especially when skinning uphill.
-As you’ll quickly discover or already know, weight makes a big difference when you’re carrying it uphill, so touring boots tend to be lightweight, and full of exotic materials at the pricier end of the scale.
+Touring boots take that ‘all mountain’ concept one step further, building in a switch or lock which lets you choose ski mode (stiff, ankle cuff locked), or touring, where the cuff of the boot can move, allowing much easier movement, especially when skinning uphill.
+For obvious reasons, weight makes a big difference when you’re carrying it uphill, so touring boots tend to be lightweight, often relying on space-age materials which push up the price tag.

-Touring boots used to be a balancing act between uphill performance and downhill ability, with the latter traditionally losing out, but that’s much less the case these days, with considerable blurring of the lines between AT, ski touring and ski mountaineering going on.
+There was a time when ski touring boots struggled to address balancing act between uphill performance and downhill ability, with the latter traditionally losing out, but that’s (thankfully) no longer the case.
+Today, touring boots blur the lines between boots designed for AT, ski touring and ski mountaineering.